 Diagnosing and managing glaucoma in children requires child-appropriate examination techniques and child-specific surgeries and medications because infants and young children are not simply small adults.
 Families bring their children from across the U.S. and from other countries to seek care for their child’s glaucoma at Duke.
-Our goal is for your child to achieve the best vision possible, ideally normal or near-normal vision.
+Our goal is for your child to achieve the best outcome possible, despite the challenges of managing childhood glaucoma.

 About Childhood Glaucoma